j-d-carmichael/quilk/README.md

 - less_std logTime correction and quilk logTime bug fix
 - sass_std bug fix for the watcher

+### Known bug(s)
+- There is an issue with the Node-Minify npm package when on the latest version of npm.
+As the later version of npm stored the dependencies differently this is causing node-minify to not find uglify-js.
+This should hopefully be resolved very soon :/

 ### Index
 *  [Intro](#intro)